farzana-zaki/Gemini-Explorer/README.md

 ### Task 6:📄 Preparing Submission
 - A GitHub repository for the project containing all the project files.
 - Loom Video representing the overall approach.
-(Loom link: )
+[Loom](add the link here )

 ## References:
 1. https://cloud.google.com/sdk/gcloud